-Two authors (P. Barros da Silva, J.P.
-Sousa) independently assessed the risk of bias of the included articles, following the Cochrane Collaboration's "Risk of bias" tool for RCTs and the Newcastle-Ottawa Scale for observational studies.
-RCTs were assessed as "low", "high" or "unclear" risk for the following biases: random sequence generation, allocation concealment, blinding of participants and personnel, blinding of outcome assessment, incomplete outcome data, selective reporting and other bias.
+Two authors (PBS, JPS) independently assessed the risk of bias of the included articles, following the Cochrane Collaboration's 'Risk of bias' tool for RCTs and Newcastle-Ottawa Scale for observational studies.
+RCTs were assessed as 'low', 'high' or 'unclear' risk for the following biases: random sequence generation, allocation concealment, blinding of participants and personnel, blinding of outcome assessment, incomplete outcome data, selective reporting and other bias.
 None of the included studies had a blinding strategy, which resulted in a high risk for performance and detection bias.
-This assessment was expected, because the MitraClip device is visible on imaging studies, most studies were retrospective, and in the two RCTs on TMVR versus OMT there was no sham procedure.
-The quality assessment for each study is presented in the "risk of bias summary" (Figure 1) and Newcastle-Ottawa Scale summary (Figure 2).
+This assessment was expected, because the MitraClip device is visible on imaging studies, most studies were retrospective, and in the two RCTs on TMVR vs OMT there was no sham procedure.
+The quality assessment for each study is presented in the 'risk of bias summary' (Figure 1) and Newcastle-Ottawa Scale summary (Figure 2).